-The aim of the Classical Greek and Latin GCSE courses is to give students an understanding of the civilisations, literatures and languages which have profoundly influenced many modern societies.
+The aim of the Latin GCSE course is to give students an understanding of the civilisations, literatures and languages which have profoundly influenced many modern societies.
 Students will become competent in the ancient languages and read a selection of original prose and verse literature.
-Most recently, Livy, Cicero and Virgil have been studied for Latin, Herodotus and Euripides for Classical Greek.
+Most recently, Livy, Cicero and Virgil have been studied for Latin.
 They also acquire very valuable transferable skills in deciphering and decoding material, spotting key detail, and making connections between ancient societies and their customs and our own.

 All three Classical subjects are available for study in the Sixth Form.
-Latin and Greek are only open to those who have studied them at GCSE level, whereas Classical Civilisation is a standalone course either open to those who wish to try something new at A Level or for committed students of the BAC in Ancient Civilisations who wish to enlarge their study of the Classical world.
+Latin is only open to those who have studied it at GCSE level, whereas Classical Civilisation is a standalone course either open to those who wish to try something new at A Level or for committed students of the BAC in Ancient Civilisations who wish to enlarge their study of the Classical world.

-The A Level courses in Classical Greek and Latin are based equally on the study of the ancient language and on a detailed reading of texts by ancient authors – at least two in prose and two in verse - in the original language and partly in English.
-We also explore the languages by means of the challenging but valuable discipline of prose composition (English to Greek/Latin), In the second year of the course, students read an even broader selection of original literature as well as consolidating grammar and broadening vocabulary in preparation for the verse unseen translation and prose composition papers.
+The A Level course in Latin is based equally on the study of the ancient language and on a detailed reading of texts by ancient authors – at least two in prose and two in verse - in the original language and partly in English.
+We also explore the languages by means of the challenging but valuable discipline of prose composition (English to Latin).
+In the second year of the course, students read an even broader selection of original literature as well as consolidating grammar and broadening vocabulary in preparation for the verse unseen translation and prose composition papers.